thesfb/Flask-Based-Reflex-monitor-using-Arduino/README.md

 4. Optionally, press the "Generate Graph" button to see the reaction times plotted over time.

+### Arduino Code

+Check the `arduino-code` folder for a sample Arduino code that can be used with this project.

 ## Project Structure

 - `app.py`: Main Flask application.
 - `reaction.py`: Module containing the reaction time calculation logic.
 - `templates/`: HTML templates for rendering the web pages.
+- `arduino-code/`: Folder containing a sample Arduino code.